 Anh Do is a study in overcoming adversity.
 His memoir, The Happiest Refugee, tells the story of his family’s harrowing escape from post-war Vietnam, and his life in Australia.
 He’s a comedian, yes, but the book isn’t all quick quips and punchlines; in parts, he’s heartbreakingly honest about times of anger, resentment, and loss.

 Key Lesson: Anh lays it out for you, pure and simple – work hard, smile, and show up at the right time.

 Before I picked up Wild, I’d pictured Cheryl Strayed as a bored mid-30s housewife who packed in her perfect life to “find herself”.
 And I was very, very wrong.
 When she undertook her solo hike along the Pacific Crest Trail, she was in her 20s, recovering from heroin addiction, had barely a dollar to her name, and she was still grieving the sudden loss of her young mother.
-Her memoir has lots of gory details about the trials and tribulations of her time on the trail, and it’ll touch you in ways you don’t expect.
-Read my full review here.
+Her memoir has lots of gory details about the trials and tribulations of her time on the trail, and it’ll move you in ways you don’t expect.

 Key Lesson: You can persist through just about anything (seriously, if Cheryl Strayed can hike hundreds of miles while blistering and bleeding in too-small boots, you can sort out your mess of a life).
 Also, hiking is not the same as walking, don’t kid yourself.

 This suggestion might seem like it’s coming out of left field, but stay with me: Crime And Punishment is more relatable than you’d expect.
 Raskolnikov makes a whole lotta bad choices, even though he started out with great intentions, and he’s crippled by anxiety and paranoia – who among us can’t relate to that, just a little?